 The Report Log tracks the progress and status of scheduled reports, or reports that are running in the background.
-Using the Report Log, you can quickly determine whether reports are successfully generated.
+Using the Report Log, you can quickly determine whether or not reports have been successfully generated.
 If they have not, then you can use the log to determine why report generation failed.